-Why Travis Barker Just Might Be The One To Keep Up With Kourtney Kardashian - E!
+Why Travis Barker Is the Right One to Keep Up With Kourtney Kardashian - E!
 Online

 And before long, Travis, who ended his marriage to Shanna Moakler that same year, was keeping up with all of the Kardashians.

-The Calabasas home Kourt shares with sons Mason, 11, and Reign, 6, and daughter Penelope, 9, is just down the street from Travis' pad where he hosts son Landon, 17, and Alabama, when they're not staying with mom Moakler.
+The Calabasas home Kourt shares with sons Mason, 11, and Reign, 6, and daughter Penelope, 9, is just down the street from Travis' pad where he hosts Landon and Alabama, when they're not staying with mom Moakler.
 So there were plenty of opportunities for group hangs and casual dinners.

 "They've been friends for years," an insider explained to E!
 News in 2019.
 "They've lived in the same neighborhood for a long time and they see each other at church and with their kids.
 They've hung out together many times and often get together with the kids to see movies or to get ice cream."